mpfraser7/kickstarter-analysis/README.md

 # An analysis on kickstarter campaigns
-Performing analysis on kickstarter to uncover trends --- *first point
+Performing analysis on kickstarter to uncover trends--- *first point
 *second point